 It’s rare to see a building that’s been perfectly maintained.
 Most inherited houses need major improvements.

 Consider hiring a professional property inspector to give you a detailed rundown on what you’ll need to do within the next five years, along with estimated costs.
 Surprises are very, very expensive.

 4) Selling a property for top dollar costs money.

 If you don’t want to deal with making repairs, updating kitchens, improving landscaping and overall cleanup, don’t worry.
-We buy Thurston County houses for cash, as-is.
+We buy Olympia houses for cash, as-is.